-What is a special prosecutor?
+Sessions recusal: What's next?

 "The law was not drafted tightly enough.
 But in this case, cognizant and wary of that history, we would work to craft a narrow authority, with specific guidelines for this investigation, to prevent this from becoming a political witch hunt," Schumer said Thursday.

-While in theory it is possible that Congress could reauthorize the independent counsel law as Schumer suggests, it would not necessarily be smooth sailing given that Republicans control the Senate and he would need bi-partisan support for any new measure.
+While in theory it is possible that Congress could reauthorize the independent counsel law as Schumer suggests, it would not necessarily be smooth sailing given that Republicans control the Senate and he would need bipartisan support for any new measure.

-Sessions could also opt to remove himself from any investigation into Trump and Russia, and allow the acting deputy attorney general, Dana Boente (or Rod Rosenstein, if confirmed to the post) to run the case.
-Given that Boente was selected after Trump fired Sally Yates for refusing to enforce the travel ban, he could face political opposition.